kktse/kktse.github.io/_posts/2019-10-19-science-of-motorsport-review.markdown

 This year's racing season was marked by a shift in focus from the vehicle to the racing driver.
 Vehicle development was not sufficient to achieve the desired performance objectives.
-We had to look elsewhere for performance improvements; this is where driver development came into focus.
+We had to look elsewhere for performance improvements; this is when driver development came into focus.

 Vehicle engineering benefits from of a history of research.
 Notable discoveries in vehicle dynamics were studied as early as the 1930s with pioneers like